razdgann/modelgate-oss/README.md

 # ModelGate OSS

+ModelGate OSS is the open-source gateway from ModelGate.
+For managed analytics, advanced runtime protection, and automated optimization, visit [ModelGate](https://modelgatehq.com/).

 **A local-first LLM gateway for cost visibility, usage analytics, and basic runtime security.**

 Point the OpenAI or Anthropic SDK at ModelGate, keep normal provider responses—including streams—and inspect metadata locally at `http://localhost:3000`.
 No account required.
 Prompt and response content is **not stored by default**.